Liam-Tomas/sfpd_theft_project/README.md

 ### Heatmap Layer Creation in Leaflet

 - In the React front-end, the `LeafletMap.js` component uses the GeoJSON data (representing the grid and calculated crime rate) to create a heatmap layer.
-A custom color-coding function dynamically styles each grid cell based on the relative crim rate, creating a visually intuitive heatmap.
+A custom color-coding function dynamically styles each grid cell based on the relative crime rate, creating a visually intuitive heatmap.
 The Leaflet map is enhanced with interactivity.
 Users can click on different areas of the heatmap to view detailed information about crime probabilities and statistics in that specific grid cell.

 ### Localized Crime Data Analysis:

-- A key feature of the project enables users to input their addresses, which are converted into geographical coordinates.
+- The `RiskCalc.py` in conjuction w/ the backend function `calculate_rate` in `app.py`, enables a key feature of the project that allows users to input their addresses, which are converted into geographical coordinates.
 These coordinates are used to locate the nearest grid cell in the heatmap and provides users with detailed crime rates specific to that location.

 ### Dynamic Data Presentation: